gimoonnam/gimoonnam.github.io/_posts/ImageProcessing/2020-07-01-MertensFusion.md

    The Saturation measures the degree of the exposure.
 A longer exposed image contains desaturated colors, which will eventually be clipped off.
 It is desirable to have saturated colors to make vivid images.
 Here, the saturation is measured as a STD of R, G, and B at each pixel.

    * **Well-exposedness ($E$)**
     The raw intensities within a channel reveals how well a pixel is exposed, which is used to make sure that the intensities of all pixels are well ranged between 0 and 1, resepctively, under- and over-exposed.
-The well-exposedness is evaluated by a Gaussian filter with a mean of 0.5, and this filter applies to each channel individually, each of which will be multiplied to yiled the meausre $E$.
+The well-exposedness is evaluated by a Gaussian filter with a mean of 0.5, and this filter applies to each channel individually, each of which will be multiplied to yield the meausre $E$.

    The weight map with the above three measures are given as a power function